mit-han-lab/data-efficient-gans/DiffAugment-biggan-cifar/README.md

 CUDA_VISIBLE_DEVICES=0,1 bash scripts/DiffAugment-biggan-cifar10-0.1.sh
 ```

+The training typically requires around 1 day on 2 GPUs.

 ## Acknowledgements

 The official TensorFlow implementation of the Inception v3 model for IS and FID calculation is borrowed from the [StyleGAN2 repo](https://github.com/NVlabs/stylegan2).